softwareQinc/qpp/INSTALL.md

 to `target_link_libraries()`!** (last line of the `CMakeLists.txt` file above).

-Configure the application in an out-of-source directory by typing
+Configure the application in an out-of-source directory by executing

 ```bash
 cmake -B build
 ```

-followed by build the application with
+followed by building the application with

 ```bash
 cmake --build build